songlim327/sql-connect-doc/docs/general/database.md

 ## Backup

->In public cloud, we protect users' data by performing backup twice a day with 10 days a retention.
+>In public cloud, we protect users' data by performing backup twice a day with 10 days retention.

-If you wish to download a database backup to you local PC, you may follow the steps in [Download](./basic#download) section.
+If you wish to download a database backup to you local PC, backup your data to **SQL Drive on SQL Connect > Download** folder.
+More info can be found in the [Download](./basic#download) section.

 ## Restore